 - Causing death or injury

-Just because there is a fatality doesn’t necessarily mean it is a criminal offence … it’s how the collision occurred and what led up to it, explained Sgt.
-Scott Parker of the OPP’s Traffic Operations Division to Wheels.ca.
+Regardless of the situation, your charges will still fall within the careless driving penalties.
+Just because there is a fatality doesn’t necessarily mean it is a criminal offence.
+It’s how the incident occurred and what led up to it, explains Sgt.
+Scott Parker of the COPP’s Traffic Operations Division.

 If the police believe there was more in play, or there was malicious intent, you could receive a charge for criminal negligence or dangerous driving, both with stiffer penalties and the potential for a criminal conviction.